oguzhane/dotfiles/README.md

 ---

 Your repository structure, package choices, and automation with chezmoi and devbox let you quickly bootstrap or maintain consistent developer environments across devices.
-For any system, after installing chezmoi and devbox per above, your preferred workflow and toolchain can be reflected in minutes.
+For any system, after installing chezmoi, devbox, and Oh My Zsh, a few commands will restore your entire setup.